Monero (XMR) troubleshooting

 If you are using an older version of Exodus and you encounter this, all you need to do in order to start using XMR again is update your wallet to the latest version:

-After the update, you will be able to send/receive Monero as normal!
+After the update, you can send/receive Monero as normal!

 Waiting to confirm